Applications are now open for Australia Awards Scholarship Intake 2015

-Department of Foreign Affairs and Trade–Australian Aid will assess applicants for their professional and personal qualities, academic competence and, most importantly, their potential to impact on development challenges in the Maldives.
+Applicants will be assessed for their professional and personal qualities, academic competence and, most importantly, their potential to impact on development challenges in the Maldives.

-Australian Aid offers awards on the basis of merit, transparency and equal access.
-Applications from women and people with disabilities are strongly encouraged.
+Scholarships are offered on the basis of merit, transparency and equal access.
+Applications from eligible women and people with disabilities are strongly encouraged.

-Applications received after this time will not be accepted.
+Applications received after 5:00pm Maldives time on 30 April 2014 will not be accepted.
 Applicants are encouraged to apply online at https://oasis.ausaid.gov.au.
-For assistance, contact the South Asia Scholarships Program (SASP) Office in Male’ using the contact details below.
+For assistance, contact the Australia Awards Office Maldives in Male’ using the contact details below.

 be a minimum of 18 years of age at the time of commencing the scholarship